 How can we manage innovation in a hybrid workplace?
 Does creativity suffer when workers are remote?

-A virtual ideation platform not only allows employees to contribute remotely but also encourages different personality types to share ideas.
-While traditional brainstorming sessions may suit louder personalities, innovation management tools give everyone an equal voice.
+A virtual ideation platform not only allows employees to contribute remotely, but also encourages different personality types to share ideas.
+While traditional brainstorming sessions may suit louder personalities, effective innovation management tools give everyone an equal voice.

-There is no reason for creativity and innovation to suffer when employees are remote, in fact, sometimes people’s best ideas happen when they are alone.
+There is no reason for creativity and your innovation culture to suffer when employees are remote, in fact, sometimes people’s best ideas happen when they are alone.

 What can an idea management tool be used for?

 When it comes to managing disruptive innovation, a laissez-faire approach that encourages creative thinking can work well.
 Ideation tools don’t need to be limited to great thinking, fantastic new products, and revolutionary ideas.
 It can also be a place to contribute smaller ideas that benefit employees day-to-day.